-One of the hardest parts of owning a small business is giving control of tasks to new employees as you grow.
-However, there comes a time when you just can't do everything yourself, so hiring experts in specific fields makes a lot of sense.
-If your business has a large online presence, hiring an online reputation manager make be a good move for your company.
+Online Reputation Manager: One of the hardest parts of owning a small business is giving control of tasks to new employees as you grow.
+However, there comes a time when you just can’t do everything yourself, so hiring experts in specific fields makes a lot of sense.
+If your business has a large online presence, hiring an online reputation manager (or an external reputation management consultant) may be a good move for your company.

 This is a relatively new field, so finding an online reputation manager with experience in this specific role can prove difficult.
+What should the role of your brand reputation manager be?
 How can you hire the best candidate for the job?

 Experience to Consider